The Wisdom of the Plagues

 This was God's plan: to force Pharaoh – a mystic – to start engaging his mind.
 For only if Pharaoh would switch gears and "think", would he be able to see the true God, and the nature of Moses' miracles as supreme to his astrologers.
 Yes, God could have made any miracle He desired that would have been undeniably clear...but that would not engage Pharaoh's mind.
 Pharaoh would – in such a case – be forced by his emotions to release the Jews, but not to any credit of his intelligence.
 God wants man to use his mind.

-If we allow our ears to become sensitive to every nuance and distinction of the plagues' descriptions, we will continue to uncover more hints like these, and a greater appreciation for God's ways.
+If we allow our ears to become sensitive to nuances and distinctions of each of the plagues, we will continue to uncover more hints like these, and a greater appreciation for God's ways.